Can a Tenant Be Evicted For Having a Dog?

-A clause within a lease that disallows pets is unlawful and void for being contrary to section 14 of the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17 (the "RTA"), which forbids a landlord from banning a tenant from owning a pet; and accordingly, even if the tenant previously agreed to the term within a lease, a 'no pets' clause is null and void and unenforceable.
-The RTA specifically states:
+A lease clause purporting as a pet ban is unlawful and nullified for being contrary to section 14 of the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17 (the "RTA"), which explicitly states that a pet ban is void.
+Accordingly, and despite that a tenant may have signed a lease containing such a clause, a 'pet ban' is generally unlawful and unenforceable.
+Specifically, the RTA states:

 “No pet” Provisions Void